-The rules of physics that we study in school and refer to every day may make sense to us, but on a very small scale the sense is completely broken.
-At the quantum level, the vacuum of space is boiling with tiny particles constantly popping up in and out of existence.
+The rules of physics that we study at school and refer to every day may make sense to us, but on a very small scale the sense is completely broken.
+On a quantum level, the vacuum of space is boiling with tiny particles constantly popping up in and out of existence.

 Sean Carroll is a researcher at the Physics Department at California Institute of Technology.
 He has published in magazines such as Nature, Seed, Sky & Telescope e New Scientist.